Troubleshoot etherCAT

 [ 388.264577] EtherCAT WARNING 0-main-1: Currently mapped PDO entries: 0xF788:00/8.
 Entries to map: 0xF788:00/16

-The hardware expects: Currently mapped PDO entries: 0xF788:00/8, what you configured: Entries to map: 0xF788:00/16.
-Change the etherCAT configuration to what the hardware expects and the error is solved.
+The etherCAT slave on position X, contains incorrect mapped PDO entries, The hardware expects: Currently mapped PDO entries: 0xF788:00/8, what you configured: Entries to map: 0xF788:00/16.
 Change entry 0xF788:00 bit size from 8 to 16.

 image not found